aws-observability/aws-otel-collector/docs/developers/ecs-demo.md

 * Cluster_Name - ECS Cluster name setup in Prerequisite step
 * AWS_Region - Region the data will be sent
+* Security_Groups - The security group your ECS Fargate Task is running
+* Subnets - The subnet your ECS Fargate task is running  (ex: ParameterValue=SubnetID1\\,SubnetID2*)
 * command - Assign value to the command variable to select the config file path; The ADOT Collector comes with two configs baked in for ECS customers:
   * To consume application metrics, traces (using OTLP and Xray) and container resource utilization metrics (using awsecscontainermetrics receiver):  `--config=/etc/ecs/container-insights/otel-task-metrics-config.yaml`
   * To consume OTLP metrics/traces and X-Ray SDK traces (custom application metrics/traces):  `--config=/etc/ecs/ecs-default-config.yaml`